softwareTestingResearch/ultralytics/examples/YOLOv8-Region-Counter/readme.md

 # If you want to detect specific class (first class and third class)
 python yolov8_region_counter.py --source "path/to/video.mp4" --classes 0 2 --weights "path/to/model.pt"

-# If you don't want to save results
+# If you dont want to save results
 python yolov8_region_counter.py --source "path/to/video.mp4" --view-img
 ```